 González made his professional boxing debut against Alex Federov at the age of 20 on April 7, 1997, defeating Federov via 4 round unanimous decision.
 He went on to win 26 more consecutive fights after the debut, which included 17 wins via stoppage.

 González won one world title at light-heavyweight.
-For all the details about González' world title wins and defenses refer to "Julio César González World Titles".
+For all the details about González' world title wins and defenses refer to the "Championships" section below.

 His last professional fight was a non-title rematch against Felipe Romero at 35 years of age, on September 30, 2011.
 González lost the fight via 12 round unanimous decision.

-Julio César González fought a total of 49 times during his professional career.
+González fought a total of 49 times during his professional career, which includes 5 world-title fights at the light-heavyweight division.
 These two fights are the highlight of his career.

 July 28, 2001: In his first world-title fight, Julio César González loses to Roy Jones Jr. via 12 round unanimous decision.
 He was fighting for the WBA (Super), WBC, and IBF light-heavyweight titles.